Skip to content

-Kim Thuy
+Kim Thúy

-Kim Thuy, speaker left Vietnam with the boat people at the age of ten and settled with her family in Quebec.
+Kim Thúy, speaker left Vietnam with the boat people at the age of ten and settled with her family in Quebec.
 With degrees in translation and law, the writer has worked as a seamstress, interpreter, lawyer and restaurant owner.
-Kim Thúy has received several awards, including the 2010 Governor General's Literary Award, and was one of four finalists for the Nobel Alternatif in 2018.
-In 2023, she was named Chevalière de l'Ordre des Arts et des Lettres de la République Française.
+Kim Thúy has received several awards, including the 2010 Governor General’s Literary Award, and was one of four finalists for the Nobel Alternatif in 2018.
+In 2023, she was named Chevalière de l’Ordre des Arts et des Lettres de la République Française.
 Her books, which have sold over 850,000 copies worldwide, have been translated into 31 languages and 43 countries and territories.
 Kim Thúy lives in Montreal and devotes all her time to writing.

-Biography of Kim Thúy :
+About Kim Thúy

 First name: Kim Thúy | Last name: Ly Thanh | born in Saigon, Vietnam